What is Sampling?

 4. Cluster method

 Like the stratified method, the cluster technique involves dividing the group into subgroups.
 The only difference is that in the stratified technique, the whole subgroup is selected at random.
 For example, suppose there are several offices around the country with a similar number of employees in each office.
-Instead of going to each office, only 3-4 offices can be selected at random to get the desired results.
+Instead of going to each office, only 3-4 offices are selected randomly to get the desired results.

-Unlike the probability method, under this method, random selection is not performed, which means not all individuals will be selected.
+Unlike the probability method, under this method, random selection is not performed, which means not all individuals can be selected.